 Section 4.
 Any member whose membership in ASIS&T has been terminated shall no longer be a SIG member.
+An individual who is not a member of ASIS&T may not be considered a member of a SIG.

 Section 5.
 SIG memberships shall always run concurrently with the member's ASIS&T membership.